 Start point: Minffordd car park

 Cader Idris can be approached from a few different sides.
 But the Minffordd Path is arguably the most varied, and probably my favourite.
-It includes a steep ascent, that follows a gushing gorge through woodland, up to Llyn Cau, which is wonderful to swim in on a hot afternoon.
+It includes a steep ascent that follows a gushing gorge through woodland up to Llyn Cau, which is wonderful to swim in on a hot afternoon.
 Once at the lake, the trail leads up to the southern ridge.
-Once on the ridge the walking is easy and the route-finding is straightforward.
+And once on the ridge the walking is easy and the route-finding is straightforward.

 You won’t find a cafe at the top of Cader.
 Nor will you get the crowds, at whatever time of year you go.
 But it’s still a popular route, so unless you start very early or late in the afternoon, you should expect to see a good handful of fellow hikers.